 Cheap connections for mobile messaging to Russia are heavily filtered.
 Even legitimate A2P messages often don’t arrive.
 Thus, it is strongly recommended to use a provider with direct HTTP API connection and adaptive routing.
 For this, several routes are constantly being tested and in the event of problems, an alternative connection can be used at short notice, so that all text messages arrive as quickly and reliably as usual.

 Since 2013, Russian carriers are filtering numeric shortcodes as well as unregistered sender IDs.
 To bypass such filters, the IDs are overwritten.

 Alphanumeric IDs can be pre-registered if the volume is more than 1 million SMS per month.

 Also in terms of content, numerous restrictions apply in Russian networks.
 Among other social invitations and topics such as gambling are prohibited.
 SMS containing an URL are usually classified as spam and consequently blocked.

 SMS to South Africa

 South Africa is a country that is very interesting for international SMS marketing, as it is increasingly joining in on the SMS boom and still has a lot of customer potential.
 Here, however, international sender IDs are usually overwritten with a random, national long code to ensure delivery.
 Dynamic sender IDs are not possible.
 Thus marketing campaigns can sometimes be quite difficult to place.

 Central Distributor is an independent organization called WASPA, to which all MNOs pass on their regulatory duties.

 Content restrictions concern topics that fall under the protection of minors as well as political and religious topics.
 Terms like “price” and “profit” should also be avoided.
 In addition, abuse, spam and phishing are prohibited.

 Dedicated phone numbers and so-called shared numbers are generally allowed in South Africa.
-Unicode, concatenation of messages and DLR are reliably supported.
+Unicode, concatenation of messages and DLR are supported.